• Skip to primary navigation

 Depending on how you like your steak cooked, pull it about 5 degrees below your desired temperature.

-What Temperature to Cook My Steak To?
+What Temperature to Cook my Steak to

 You can easily adjust this recipe for your own fam!
 We like our steaks at a nice Medium temperature, so I plan on cooking to about 130ºF.